CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling

 \PAR{Token Compression.} Compression techniques reduce the number of visual tokens fed into VideoLMs by removing redundancy while preserving semantic fidelity.
 Existing methods can be grouped into \emph{heuristic} and \emph{learnable} approaches.
-Heuristic methods apply rule-based feature reduction such as uniform downsampling~\cite{lin2023vila}, spatial or temporal pooling~\cite{xu2024pllava,zhang2024videoinstructiontuningsynthetic,li2024llamavid}, or similarity-guided merging~\cite{bolya2022tome,jin2023chatunivi,li2024videochat}.
-Learnable compression modules, including Q-Former~\cite{liblip2,Qwen-VL,llavamini}, Perceiver Resampler~\cite{yao2024minicpm}, and memory-based mechanisms such as MovieChat~\cite{song2023moviechat,song2024moviechat+} and ChatUniVi~\cite{jin2023chatunivi}, generate compact latent representations of video frames before integrating them to the LLM.
-Attention-based token compression methods~\cite{fastv,fu2024framefusion,Xing2024PyramidDropAY,zhang2024sparsevlm} leverage the inherent sparsity of visual feature attention~\cite{shao2025tokens} to guide token pruning.
-FrameFusion~\cite{fu2024framefusion} removes visually redundant tokens, while PyramidDrop~\cite{Xing2024PyramidDropAY} and SparseVLM~\cite{zhang2024sparsevlm} dynamically modulate pruning ratios across model layers.
-FastV~\cite{fastv} first observed that visual tokens receive negligible attention after early layers and showed that pruning up to $50\%$ of them preserves performance.
-On the other hand, temporal pooling approaches~\cite{xu2024pllava,Maaz2023VideoChatGPT,slowfastllava,longvlm} exploit inter-frame redundancy by downsampling at the frame level.
-DyCoke~\cite{dycoke} performs temporal pruning within grouped frames, and LLaVA-Scissor~\cite{llavascissor} leverages semantic connected components for spatio-temporal compression, achieving strong results particularly at low token retention ratios (See Supp.
-Sec~\ref{sec:token_compression} for a comparative study).
+Heuristic methods apply uniform downsampling~\cite{lin2023vila}, spatial or temporal pooling~\cite{xu2024pllava,zhang2024videoinstructiontuningsynthetic,li2024llamavid}, or similarity-guided merging~\cite{bolya2022tome,jin2023chatunivi,li2024videochat}.
+Learnable modules such as Q-Former~\cite{liblip2,Qwen-VL,llavamini}, Perceiver Resampler~\cite{yao2024minicpm}, and memory-based mechanisms~\cite{song2023moviechat,song2024moviechat+,jin2023chatunivi} generate compact latent representations before passing them to the LLM.
+Attention-based methods~\cite{fastv,fu2024framefusion,Xing2024PyramidDropAY,zhang2024sparsevlm} exploit the observation that visual tokens receive diminishing attention in deeper layers~\cite{fastv,shao2025tokens}, pruning or modulating token ratios across layers to remove redundancy.
+Temporal pooling approaches~\cite{xu2024pllava,Maaz2023VideoChatGPT,slowfastllava,longvlm} exploit inter-frame redundancy by downsampling at the frame level, while DyCoke~\cite{dycoke} and LLaVA-Scissor~\cite{llavascissor} further leverage spatio-temporal structure for compression (see Supp. for a direct comparative study; codec-native sparsity provides a stronger starting point than post-hoc pruning).
 More adaptive approaches such as AdaReTake~\cite{adaretake} and FlexSelect~\cite{flexselect} dynamically allocate compression budgets across layers or leverage cross-modal attention to filter tokens without retraining.
 However, these methods rely on dense RGB frame encodings and neglect intrinsic temporal redundancy.
 In contrast, our native codec representation inherently encodes only meaningful temporal changes rather than removing information post hoc.